 Required No

 Parent MediaFile only in InLine format

-Bounded 1
+Bounded 0-1

-Content A CDATA-wrapped URI to a raw, high-quality media file
+Content A CDATA-wrapped URI to a raw, high-quality media file.

-VAST tags served to ad-stitching servers require a mezzanine file and may reject the VAST response if no mezzanine file is provided.
+^{} VAST tags served to ad-stitching servers require a mezzanine file and may reject the VAST response if no mezzanine file is provided.

-3.7.3 InteractiveCreativeFile
+3.9.3 InteractiveCreativeFile

-For any media file that uses APIs for advanced creative functionality, the InteractivityCreativeFile element is used to identify the file and framework needed to execute advanced functions for the ad.
-For example, when a media file uses VPAID for interaction, it should be contained in the InteractivityCreativeFile element.
+For any media file that uses interactive APIs for advanced creative functionality, the <InteractivityCreativeFile> element is used to identify the file and the framework needed for execution.
+For example, when VAST uses VPAID to deliver and execute the ad, the VPAID unit should be contained in the <interactiveCreativeFile> element.

-Containing the interactive portion for a media file in a separate container enables players to more easily play the video file when no support is available to execute the file requiring API integration, especially for players that work with an ad-stitching service or make ad calls from a server rather than from the player.
+Providing the interactive portion for a media file in a section of VAST separate from the video file enables players to more easily play the video file when no support is available to execute the API, especially for players that work with an ad-stitching service or make ad calls from a server on behalf of the player.